 How to Make Simple Bunny Cookies with Video

-If you need a cute Easter cupcake, place one of these bunny cookies on top.
-Shucks, you don’t even have to bake the cupcakes if you don’t want to.
-Pick some up from you local grocery store, pop a cookie on top and you will have an instant Easter treat.
-Perfect and simple.
+If you need a cute Easter cupcake, place one of these bunny cookies on top so you have the excuse to eat a cupcake and a cookie.
+Shucks, you don’t even have to bake the cupcakes if you don’t want them because you can pick some up from your local grocery store.
+All you have to do is pop a cookie on top and you will have an instant Easter treat that’s perfect and simple.
 You’ve gotta love that!

 Supplies to Make Simple Bunny Cookies: